 This seminar is for HKS students from all degree programs (MPP, MPA, MPA/ID, MC/MPA, Joint & Concurrent) who have an interest in economic development.
 Students need not be experts on the topic, but they should have an interest in applying what they learn to positively influence state and local government economic development policy and decision making, either by serving as or in collaboration with public sector leaders.

 A very short application is required for consideration to participate in the seminar series.
-Apply here!
+Subscribe to our student newsletter for updates on next year's application process here.

 - September 1: Application opens